 Hodokete Hanarerue (b.
 1989) lives and works in Japan.
-Her practice spans painting, video, and installation.
+Her practice spans painting, moving image, and installation.

 Contact